rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 status subscription, and also regardless of whether a status subscription uses an update interval, or send-on-change, or both.

-When a priority reached on of the end states 'completed', 'timeout', 'rejected', 'cooldown' or 'removed', it should be included once in the next status update, and then not anymore.

 If you subscribe using an update interval, you're not guaranteed to get all intermediate states.
 To guarantee that, send-on-change must be used when subscribing.

-All events are send on every status update, regardless of whether an interval, or sendOnChange (or both) is used.
+All priorities are send on every status update, regardless of whether an interval, or sendOnChange (or both) is used.

-Events that complete or timeout are send once, then removed from the list of events.
+When a priority reaches an end states (completed, timeout, rejected, cooldown or stale), it must be sent once on the next status update, then removed from the list.

 A request always starts in the 'received' state.
 The following table shows the possible state transitions: